 Participants

-In total, 58 participants aged 8-11 in grades 3-6, including 28 children with ASD and 30 children with TD, participated in the study.
-The participants with ASD were diagnosed by psychologists or psychiatrists in accordance with the DSM-5 criteria.
-The clinical diagnosis of these participants was confirmed using the SCQ (Social Communication Questionnaire).
-They were recruited from communication classes in a regular school in the south of the country.
+In total, 58 participants aged 8–11, in grades 3–6, including 28 children with ASD and 30 children with TD, participated in the study.
+The participants with ASD were diagnosed by psychologists or psychiatrists according to the DSM-5 criteria.
+The clinical diagnosis of these participants was confirmed using the Social Communication Questionnaire (SCQ ).
+The participants were recruited from communication classes in a mainstream education school in the south of the country.
 The participants in the control group exhibited typical development, without self-reported neurodevelopmental disorders or psychiatric diagnoses.
 Control participants were recruited through relatives, acquaintances, and friends.
 Table 1 shows the background characteristics of both groups.

 ** insert Table 1 about here ***